 The 15 to 18 month Travel Consultant Apprenticeship has been designed for employees within the travel and tourism sector who would benefit from further training and development.
 It will build the apprentice’s knowledge of geography, customer service, legal and compliance, industry technology and their own personal development within the business and leisure travel industry.

 If you are looking for travel and tourism apprenticeship vacancies, you can search for these on our vacancies page.

 The Damar Difference

 Damar Training are one of just a handful of training providers delivering this valuable travel and tourism qualification.
-We:
+We maximise the benefits that apprenticeship training can bring to businesses by:

-- Have been delivering the Travel Apprenticeship since its development as a trailblazer
+- Using our experience of delivering the Travel Apprenticeship since its creation

 - Delivering a 100% pass rate

-- Use a blended delivery model that allows us to deliver on a national basis
+- Using a blended delivery model with tried-and-tested online platforms that allow us to deliver on a flexible and national basis

 Travel Training Delivery Model

 Our unique training programme is divided into training sessions delivered via individual and group sessions and webinars.
 Each session has a clear objective and outcome, relevant content, demonstration and practice opportunity.
 Regular feedback is provided throughout the course and post-training content is provided to further learning and development.
 Students are encouraged to do their own research on their companies, their customers and the importance of excellent customer service in the travel industry.

 There is a robust end-point assessment that comprises a knowledge test, professional discussion and the submission of “my journey”, a portfolio of work demonstrating the apprentice’s competence.

 The following topics are covered as part of the travel agent apprenticeship:

 - Role: How to keep up to date with current international affairs that could impact customers